 - Legal recognition as a separate entity within and outside the U.S.

 - The ability to issue stock (which can help with funding and capital)

 Alabama is a great choice on its own for businesses.
 It has one of the lowest property tax burdens in the country, and the cost of doing business in the state is lower than a lot of other places.
 There is also great infrastructure, including a seaport, interstate, rail, and airports.

 However, there may be disadvantages to starting a corporation, so it’s worth making sure that this is the right business type for you.
 Among the disadvantages are the tax structure (profits are taxed at the corporation and personal income tax levels), and there is a lot more red tape and paperwork involved than other structures, such as LLCs.

 How is an Alabama corporation taxed?

-C corporations are treated as separate entities and must file their own tax return.
+How your corporation is taxed in Alabama depends on whether it is a C-corporation or an S-corporation.
+C-corps are treated as separate entities and must file their own tax return.
 In addition to this, all owners and shareholders file their own tax returns for earnings and dividends.
 This results in essentially double taxation.
 While that might seem less than ideal, there are some benefits to this tax structure, including more flexibility in what can be deducted.